 ON THIS PAGE: You will find some basic information about these diseases and the parts of the body they may affect.
 This is the first page of Cancer.Net’s Guide to Pheochromocytoma and Paraganglioma.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About endocrine and neuroendocrine tumors

 Pheochromocytomas and paragangliomas are considered a subset of a group of tumors called neuroendocrine tumors (NETs).
 A NET begins in the specialized cells of the body’s neuroendocrine system.
 These cells have traits of both hormone-producing endocrine cells and nerve cells.
 They are found throughout the body’s organs and help control many of the body’s functions.
 Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.
 All NETs have the potential to become metastatic, meaning the tumor can spread to other parts of the body.
 Most NETs take years to develop and grow slowly.
 However, some NETs can be fast-growing.
 See the Stages section of this guide to learn more.

 A pheochromocytoma is a rare NET of the adrenal glands.
 The body has 2 of these small, yellowish glands.
 One is on top of each kidney.
 Adrenal glands have 2 main parts that function separately: the outer adrenal cortex and the inner adrenal medulla.
 Each part produces a different set of hormones.